xk0fe/xk0fe/README.md

 ### `npm run build`

 Builds the app for production to the `build` folder.\
+**Note**: This automatically runs `npm run generate-blog-data` first to ensure blog posts are up to date.

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run generate-blog-data`

+Reads all markdown files from `src/posts/` and generates `src/data/blogPosts.ts` with the blog post data.\
+Run this after adding or modifying blog posts in development.

 ### `npm run eject`